ech0r/Rust-Coding-Test/README.md

 #### 1. Different logic is required to dispute a Withdrawal vs a Deposit
 - Deposits would require Dispute logic as outlined in the requirements:
 >the clients available funds should decrease by the amount disputed, their held funds should increase by the amount disputed
-- Withdrawals would require **Dispute** logic as follows (reversing a **Withdrawal** would require a refund):
+- Withdrawals would require **Dispute** logic as follows (reversing a **Withdrawal** would probably require a refund):

--- the clients held funds would increase by the amount disputed (potential refund) and their total funds would also reflect this.
+- the clients held funds would increase by the amount disputed (potential refund) and their total funds would also reflect this.

 #### 2. A Dispute can end up as **either** a Resolve **or** a Chargeback, but not both.

 E.g.
 ```mermaid
 graph TD
 A[Transaction] --> B{Dispute}
 B --> C[Resolve]
 B --> D[Chargeback]
 ```

 #### 3. Once a client account is frozen, they can't process any further transactions.
 Any subsequent transactions after a Chargeback are ignored.
 - This seemed like a logical choice, maybe we'd manually unlock their account after reviewing the activity.